lkasler/docker-elk/README.md

 ```
 Be sure that the container has sufficient rights to folder `elasdata`.

-## Access permission

-In some environments dependending on user rights the configuration file cannot be accessed.
-Be sure to give rx rights to config files (yml) to the user who runs docker under docker-elk folder before running `docker-compose up -d`.

 ## Feed logstash

 To feed logstash with log files you can use filebeat or syslog-ng.